-The most fascinating scene in this part of Tuscany might be the evocative Lake Massaciuccoli.
+But the most fascinating attraction is probably the picturesque Lago di Massaciuccoli.
 This area, which borders Versilia’s lengthy beaches, is an important stop for migrating birds, a spectacle visible from paths that border the shore or from the wooden boardwalks of the Lipu Oasis of Lake Massaciuccoli.
-The lake is also the center of the town that flanks it: in the summer, catch a ferry ride for an evening of stargazing, or make your way to an opera in the Gran Teatro Puccini for the Pucciniano Festival in Torre del Lago.
+The lake is also the beating heart of the town that flanks it: in the summer, catch a ferry ride for an evening of stargazing or for an opera performance, lulled by calm lake waters, in the Gran Teatro Puccini for the Pucciniano Festival in Torre del Lago.

-The rest of the Massarosa territory is known for its fairs and festivals celebrating typical culinary traditions, such as the Fish Festival of Massarosa and the pupporino and tortello festivals in Bozzano celebrating local cakes and pasta.
-In the spring, you can also enjoy flowering lotuses on a path (by foot or on bike) built to enjoy this unrivaled treasure, the only of its kind in Italy.
-Along with the mondine and fried quartuccio festival [rice mill worker and fried bread festival] in Bargecchia, and the Ranochiocciola festival [frog and snail festival] in Massarosa, this area offers an endless array of delicacies boasting the typical flavors of this area.
+The whole of the Massarosa territory is known for its fairs and festivals celebrating typical culinary traditions, such as the Fish Festival of Massarosa and Ranocchiola, and the pupporino and tortello festivals (in Bozzano, a town where, in the spring, you can also enjoy flowering lotuses on a path - by foot or on bike - built to enjoy this unrivaled treasure, the only of its kind in Italy).
+Along with the mondine and fried quartuccio festival (rice mill worker and fried bread festival) in Bargecchi, this area offers an endless array of delicacies boasting its typical flavors.

 In Gualdo, also known as the “the village of fairytales”, a colorful (and delicious) Fairy Festival takes place in August.